 You can choose to join us at our location in Monument or remote into our classroom via our Live Video Feed.
 Remote students participate fully in each class, including screen-sharing with the instructor and communicating via audio and live chat functionality.

 A webcam and headphones or headset will be required for remote learning.

 You will be able to write a complex several hundred line program that works as intended (and is also readable!).
 Writing a program of this length is good practice for ensuring that you can split programs into multiple files using constructs such as modules, classes and functions.
 You’ll leave with a substantive project that can be demonstrated to potential future or current employers.

-We firmly believe in classroom-based study versus online learning, because it ensures your teacher is always on-hand to help you with the challenges you encounter.
+We firmly believe in classroom-based study versus online, pre-recorded content, because it ensures your teacher is always on-hand to help you with the challenges you encounter.